Is there a best time to enroll in a Medicare supplement (Medigap) plan?

 During this period, a private insurance company that offers Medigap coverage can not:

-• charge you additional fees for your coverage because of your medical history.
+- charge you additional fees for your coverage because of your medical history, or

-Even if you enroll during your initial enrollment period, a private Medigap insurer may refuse (for up to six months) to pay your out-of-pocket expenses if you have a pre-existing health issue.
-If your pre-existing condition was diagnosed or treated within six months prior to the date your Medigap supplemental coverage was to begin, the insurance company can make you wait six months before covering your out-of-pocket expenses.
+Even if you enroll during your initial enrollment period, a private Medigap insurer may refuse (for up to six months) to pay your out-of-pocket expenses for a pre-existing health issue.
+If your pre-existing condition was diagnosed or treated within six months before the date your Medigap supplemental coverage was to begin, the insurance company can make you wait up to six months before covering your out-of-pocket expenses for the pre-existing condition.

 But if you had creditable coverage before enrolling in Medigap, without a gap in coverage of more than 63 days, the pre-existing condition waiting period will be reduced by the number of months that you had creditable coverage.
 So if you had continuous coverage for six or more months before enrolling in Medigap, you won’t have a pre-existing condition waiting period.
 The rules can be confusing, so don’t hesitate to talk to a representative of the Medigap insurance company for clarification.